mmaroti/minisat-stripped/README.md

 - Keep the algorithm intact.
 - Adapt for the modern C++ 2011 & 2014 standard.
 - Support GCC, LLVM and MSVC.
-- Support for Linux, Windows native and MinGW/MSYS.
+- Support Linux, Windows native and MinGW/MSYS.
-- Remove complier warnings (-Wall -Wextra).
+- Remove complier warnings (`-Wall -Wextra`).
 - Ensure code quality by automated build and tests.
 - Clean the std. output and error output.